 The skeleton asset stores the bone hierarchy of the animated object.
 This is also where you configure the overall scaling and which direction should be the forward, right and up vector of the imported model.
-In the future the skeleton asset is also supposed to be used to set up physics collision shapes, but this is currently not yet implemented.
+The skeleton asset is also where you set up physics collision shapes for hit detection and ragdolls.

 Animation Clip Asset